sotaoi/sotaoi/README.md

 ```

-Afterwards in the browser go to the *https://qwertyboilerplate.com*
+Afterwards in the browser go to the *https://monologz.dev*

-## Documentation API

-TO-DO

-## Documentation Client

-TO-DO